scintill/macos-server-apns-certs/README.md

 Your certificates should be in the file `response`.
 The private keys are in the `keys` directory.

-Manage your certificates at https://identity.apple.com/pushcert/ .
+You can view and revoke your certificates at https://identity.apple.com/pushcert/ at the bottom.

 # "Makefiles?!"